For Developers

 or ::Ptr{ComplexTPS64}

-and would like the call the corresponding map function without having to allocate an array.
-After some experimenting, I've found the following solution to have zero allocations, using compose!
+and would like the call the corresponding map functions without having to allocate an array.
+After some experimenting, I've found the following overrides to gives zero allocations:

 Low-Level